addman2/aiida-python/docs/source/index.rst

 It's important to note that the AiiDA-Python plugin is currently in the early stages of development.
 However, it is actively maintained and continuously improved to provide a reliable and efficient solution for executing Python code on remote computers.

-To learn more about using the AiiDA-Python plugin and its capabilities, please refer to the ``usage.rst`` file in this documentation.
+To learn more about using the AiiDA-Python plugin and its capabilities, please refer to the :ref:`usage.rst` file in this documentation.

 .. note::